 - Do something in Salesforce when you have the necessary information (perhaps collected from the user via a screen).
 Flows can look up, create, update, and delete Salesforce records.
 They can also create Chatter posts, submit records for approval, and send emails.
 If your action isn’t possible out of the box, call Apex code from the flow.

-- In addition to connecting with external systems by calling Apex code, the Cloud Flow Designer has a couple of tie-ins to platform events.
+- Connect your flow to an external database by using local actions or Apex code.
+Local actions let you make requests without going through the Salesforce server.
+Cloud Flow Designer also has a couple of tie-ins to platform events.
 Publish platform event messages with a Record Create element.
 Subscribe to platform events with a Wait element.

 Take a Tour